Skip to main content

 }

-If you use the Discount individual item in bundles pro rata effect in your rules, use the targetedItemPosition and targetedItemSubPosition properties to identify the item on which the prorated discount is based.
+If you use the Discount individual item in bundles effect in your rules and choose to apply the discount pro rata, use the targetedItemPosition and targetedItemSubPosition properties to identify the item on which the prorated discount is based.
 See the following example for more information:

 Example: Discount individuals item in bundles